denismurphy/dictionary-codable/README.md

 # Dictionary Codable

 The `DictionaryCodable` library is a lightweight utility for encoding and decoding Swift objects to and from dictionaries.
-This library provides a simple way to convert your Swift objects to dictionary, which makes it easy to pass them to JSON or other serialization formats.
+This library provides a simple way to convert your Swift objects to dictionary.

 ## Usage